MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/pipelines-get-started.md

 1. Push your code to your version control repository.
 This action triggers your pipeline and runs tasks such as building or testing code.

-Your pipeline generates a binary (artifact) that can be consumed by the release pipeline for deployment to staging or production.
+Your pipeline produces a binary (artifact) that the release pipeline can consume to deploy your application to various targets.

-Your code is now updated, built, tested, and packaged, ready for deployment to any target.

 ::: moniker-end

 ::: moniker range="azure-devops-2019"

 Classic pipelines are created in the Azure DevOps web portal with the Classic user interface editor.
 You can define a *build pipeline* to build, test your code, and then publish your artifact (binary).
 Additionally, you can define a *release pipeline* to consume your binary (artifact) and deploy it to specific targets.

 To define your Classic pipeline, follow these basic steps: